chatoooo/mrmidi/README.md

 A1 is PCM1808 module abvailable on Aliexpres: <https://www.aliexpress.com/item/1005006141604047.html>.
 There is another PCM1808 module, usually purple which is not compatible with this project.
-A1 (PCM 1808) can be soldered directly or using female pin headers (1x2, 1x5, 1x3).
+The module can be soldered directly or using female pin headers (1x2, 1x5, 1x3).

 ## Bootstraping the module
 The PCM1808 module needs to be set to master, I2S-24 bits, 48000Hz.